TyGordon/Curated-Open-Repository-of-Progressive-Song-Entries/README.md

     2. corpus_gui.ui - A QT ui file used for render the explorer GUI.
     3. reasources.qrc- a qrc file used by QT to load images, etc.

+## WHAT'S NEEDED
+    These resources are nessessary for re-assembling the corpus:
+    - Microsoft Windows 10/11 OS (linux/mac are untested)
+    - curl for Windows (for curl_maker.py to work)
+    - Python, pip (for .py programs)
+    - NTLK (use pip) (used for POS tagging)
+    - QT and pyqt (use pip) (used for GUI)

+    Otherwise, just running the CORPSE_Explorer.exe should work with no added software

 ## ARTISTS TO INCLUDE: